Modeling complex particle suspensions: perspectives on the rigid multiblob method: Governing equations and modeling challenges

 The mobility problem formed by \eqref{eq:fluctu_Stokes1}-\eqref{eq:fluctu_Stokes2} together with the boundary conditions \eqref{eq:no-slip-continuum} and force-torque balance \eqref{eq:balanceF_continuum}-\eqref{eq:balanceT_continuum} leads to the (It\^o) overdamped Langevin equations for the particle positions and orientations \citep{Hinch1975,noetinger1990fluctuating,roux1992brownian}

 where two additional terms appear on the right hand side.

-The first is the random particle velocity increments due thermal agitation given by $\bU_{\text{th}} = \sqrt{2k_BT} \bN^{1/2}\bZ$, with $\bN^{1/2}$ being the square root of the mobility matrix, and $\bZ$ a vector of independent white noise processes.
-The dependence on the mobility matrix ensures that the fluctuation-dissipation theorem is satisfied, a necessary condition for the Boltzmann distribution to be recovered at equilibrium.
+The first is the random particle velocity increments due thermal agitation given by $\bU_{\text{th}} = \sqrt{2k_BT} \bN^{1/2}\bZ$, with $\bN^{1/2}$ being the square root of the mobility matrix (i.e.\ $\bN^{1/2} \pare{\bN^{1/2}}^T = \bN$), and $\bZ$ a vector of independent white noise processes.
+The noise dependence on the mobility matrix ensures that the fluctuation-dissipation theorem \eqref{eq:fluctu_dissip} is satisfied, a necessary condition for the Boltzmann distribution to be recovered at equilibrium \cite{Delong2014}.
+Note that while both $\bmZ$ and $\bZ$ present in Eqs.\ \eqref{eq:fluctu_Stokes1} and \eqref{eq:over_langevin} represent white noise terms they are not equivalent because the first is a continuous field defined on the fluid while the second is a discrete vector on the particles.

 Along with the random velocities, the overdamped equations of motion require the inclusion of the thermal drift term, $k_BT\partial_{\bx}\cdot \bN$, which is the divergence of the mobility matrix with respect to the particle positions and orientations \citep{ermak_brownian_1978}.
 This ensures that the stochastic differential equation with an It\^o interpretation of the stochastic integral yields dynamics consistent with those of Smoluchowski's equation for the corresponding probability distribution.

-Neglecting this term in Brownian Dynamics simulations, which is sometimes the case in the literature, leads to erroneous equilibrium particle distributions \citep{Delong2014,Delmotte2015} and biases the dynamics of out-of-equilibrium systems \citep{Sprinkle2017,Leishangthem2024}. \\
+Using uncontrolled approximations in the random particle velocities and drift terms results in incorrect equilibrium particle distributions and distorted dynamics which cannot always be predicted \textit{a priori}.
+For example, simple approximations in the random particle velocities can lead to errors of about $15\%$ in the diffusion coefficient of polymers and up to $50\%$ for the diffusion of particles in dense suspensions \cite{Ando2012} (these errors were measured \emph{a posteriori} because it was not possible to predict their magnitude beforehand).
+Neglecting the drift term leads to $\sim 40\%$ errors in the probability distribution function a single colloid diffusing inside a channel \citep{Delong2014,Delmotte2015,Sprinkle2019} and result in incorrect dynamics of active particles near walls \cite{Leishangthem2024}.

-\itodo{ {\bf Modelling challenges:}\\ Computing the square root of the mobility matrix $\bN^{1/2}$ with classical linear algebra, such as Cholesky decomposition, is costly as it scales badly with the particle number $O(M^3)$.
+\itodo{ {\bf Modeling challenges:}\\ Computing the square root of the mobility matrix $\bN^{1/2}$ with classical linear algebra, such as Cholesky decomposition, is costly as it scales badly with the particle number $O(M^3)$.
 Though several methods have been introduced to accelerate the matrix square root computation \citep{Fixman1986,Ando2012,Ando2013, Chow2014}, the inclusion of thermal fluctuations has often limited simulations to having very small particle numbers or ignoring completely hydrodynamic interactions between the particles.

 The additional drift term $k_BT\partial_{\bx}\cdot \bN$ requires computing the divergence of the mobility matrix with respect to \textit{all} the particle positions \textit{and} orientations, which incurs a high computational cost and cannot be done analytically for complex particle shapes.